 - 6.1 Under the Code, the Port's Contract Review Board (the "CRB") may exempt a public improvement contract from competitive bidding upon approval of findings submitted by Port staff which justify the exemption.
 The two required findings are underlined below, with supporting information following each: - 6.1.1 The exemption is unlikely to encourage favoritism in awarding public improvement contracts or substantially diminish competition for public improvement contracts. - a) To avoid any real or perceived favoritism in awarding the contract, a diverse panel of no fewer than five Port employees will be selected to evaluate and score all proposals.
-This process will be overseen by Port Contracts & Procurement professionals to ensure that there are no conflicts of interest or favoritism in the evaluation. - b) There are many mechanical contracting firms that are qualified to perform the work.
-Depending on market conditions at the time the RFP is issued, Port staff anticipate receiving in the range of four to six proposals. - 6.1.2 Awarding the contract under the exemption will likely result in substantial cost savings and other substantial benefits to the agency.
+This process will be overseen by Port Contracts & Procurement professionals to ensure that there are no conflicts of interest or favoritism in the evaluation. - b) There are multiple mechanical contracting firms that are qualified to perform the work.
+Depending on market conditions at the time the RFP is issued, Port staff anticipate receiving in the range of three to five proposals. - 6.1.2 Awarding the contract under the exemption will likely result in substantial cost savings and other substantial benefits to the agency.

 The CRB is required to consider the type, cost, and amount of the contract in considering this finding.
-The current budget estimate for the project is in the range of \$8.6M.
+The current budget estimate for the project is in the range of \$8.6 million.
 A lump-sum public improvement contract is anticipated.
-The current budget for the cost of construction is \$4.0M.
-Approximately \$1.0M of the project budget is allocated to the costs of Port project administration, including Project and Construction Management, Engineering, Inspection and Maintenance during the construction phase.
+The current budget for the cost of construction is \$5.5 million.
+Approximately \$1.0 million of the project budget is allocated to the costs of Port project administration, including project and construction management, engineering, inspection and maintenance during the construction phase.
 It is reasonable to assume that an unqualified or inexperienced contractor would require additional oversight and effort.
 This could increase that cost by 10-25% or \$100,000-\$250,000.